soswav/soswav/README.md

 - [ ] more bash
 - [ ] either coffescript or javascript
 - [ ] how to get internet for free (i'm **POOR**)

+###### soswav © 2024 by soswav is licensed under BY-NC-SA 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/